Vitamins

 Antioxidant;

-needed for the absorption of iron; helps
+for the absorption of

-with the healing of wounds; needed for
+healing of wounds; needed

-healthy bones and tissues
+for healthy bones and

 |